MarceleCardozo/atividade-final-frontend-2/README.md

 ## Credits

-This application was created by [Your Name].
-It utilizes the [Rick and Morty API](https://rickandmortyapi.com/), developed by [Name of API Developer].
+This application was created by Marcele.
+It utilizes the [Rick and Morty API](https://rickandmortyapi.com/).

 ## License

-[Add license details here, if applicable]

 Feel free to use this code for personal or educational purposes.
 Contributions and improvements are welcome!